Skip to Main Content

 • What kind of review and publication process it went through.

-There is a range of source types that reflects the length of their audience; purpose; appearance; and creation, review, and publication processes.
+There is a range of source types that reflects their intended audience; purpose; appearance; and length of their creation, review, and publication processes.

 • Content created and published quickly